seyedb/file-ops/README.md

 * Read a large file as a stream of lines and filter only the lines that match a criteria.
 * Read a large file, filter only the lines that match a criteria, and redirect and write those filtered lines to another file.
 * Read a JSON input and load it into an object.

+### Timing Results
+The following timings have been obtained by reading a wikimedia abstracts dump file (an xml file of size 5.8GB with almost 75.6M lines - can be downloaded [here](https://dumps.wikimedia.org/enwiki/latest/)).